GIScience/climate-action-hiwalk/resources/components/categorise_paths/path_categorisation_caption.md

-Who do I have to share this path with?
+Who shares this path with me?